gfmio/travis-shields-docs/README.md

 ## Contributing

-Please read [CODE_OF_CODUCT.md] for details on our code of conduct and [CONTRIBUTING.md](CONTRIBUTING.md) for all details on how to contribute to this project (with code or otherwise) and and the process for submitting pull requests to us.
+Please read [CODE_OF_CODUCT.md](https://github.com/gfmio/example-calculator/blob/master/CODE_OF_CODUCT.md) for details on our code of conduct and [CONTRIBUTING.md](https://github.com/gfmio/example-calculator/blob/master/CONTRIBUTING.md) for all details on how to contribute to this project (with code or otherwise) and the process for submitting pull requests to us.

 ## Versioning